 Oyster Olson is a resident of the fictitious Hermitville Farm and Arts Collective near Pahoa, Hawai’i Island.
 He is one of twelve “hermits” (musicians, artists, and oddballs) invited to live at the intentional community by the founder, winery heiress Ginger Croom.
 At the beginning of the book, Oyster has been a resident at the farm for about six years.
 And he’s probably the most introverted member of the community at that point.

-Oyster didn’t start out in my mind as a main character in my book, but he, along with Tomma Bedlam and Babe Bump, have grown to become the three main human protagonists.
+Oyster didn’t start out in my mind as a main character in my work of fantasy fiction, but he, along with Tomma Bedlam and Babe Bump, have grown to become the three main human protagonists.
 Babe does most of the first person narration, but Oyster and Tomma also narrate chapters, and the friendship between the three is one of my major pleasures in writing this story.

 Oyster is a talented multi-instrumentalist.
 He plays blues harp (harmonica), synthesizer, keyboards, and even harpsichord, with The Incredible Unstrung Band (the farm band).
 While skilled on keyboards, his real joy is playing the blues on his harp.
 At one point in the book he’s delighted to find that Babe recognizes a Charlie Musselwhite tune that he’s playing (Sorcerer’s Dream).
 Babe, a neo-burlesque artiste, tells Oyster that she’s been a fan of Musselwhite since her teens, and that blues and burlesque go together like “poke and poi.”